Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Fancy goldfish are prone to issues with their swim bladders, especially those varieties that have been bred to have bulbous or balloon-like bodies, like most fancy varieties.

-• Constipation.
-Feeding a poor-quality diet or too large a meal can cause your goldfish to become constipated, and the blockage can temporarily stop the fish from being able to regulate their swim bladder.
+• Feeding a poor-quality diet or too large a meal can cause your goldfish to become constipated, and the blockage can temporarily stop the fish from being able to regulate their swim bladder.

 • Food expanding in the stomach.
-Certain types of dry pellets and freeze-dried food expand when moist, so if your fish eats it as soon as it hits the tank, it can expand in their stomach, which stops them from being able to properly regular their swim bladder.
+Certain types of dry pellets and freeze-dried food expand when moist, so if your fish eats it as soon as it hits the tank, it can expand in their stomach, which stops them from being able to properly regulate their swim bladder.

 • Bacterial infection.
 Sometimes SBD can be a symptom of an underlying bacterial infection.